BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ### Listening to MCM events

 > • With the introduction of `ModEvents` in SE v18, the previous method for listening to MCM events was deprecated.
 MCM will maintain backward compatibility with the net message method for the time being.
 > • Prior to version 1.11, mod events were handled using a workaround that relied on net messages, which were originally designed for communication within a single mod.
-This approach was necessary due to the absence of a dedicated mod event system in SE at that time.
+That approach was necessary due to the absence of a dedicated mod event system in SE at that time.
 {.is-warning}

 <details>